Docs

 alien build --platform aws

 This compiles your stack for the specified platform.
-Alien reads alien.ts, runs the appropriate toolchains (TypeScript, Rust, etc.), and produces build artifacts.
+Alien reads alien.ts, runs the appropriate toolchains (TypeScript, Rust, etc.), and produces build outputs.

 You can build for multiple platforms at once: